lambdamoses/blog/content/post/resources.md

 [Renovatio: The Journal of Zeytuna College](https://renovatio.zaytuna.edu) Zeytuna college is the first Muslim liberal arts college in the US.
 The journal Renovatio explores big questions related to faith (not just Islam; some authors are Christian), philosophy, and modernity; some articles are about science and religion.

+[Kalam Research & Media](https://www.kalamresearch.com) Think tank dedicated to Islamic philosophy.
+The website has some interesting articles and monographs on science and religion.
+This organization has also published books (mainly in philosophy, but some issues are relevant to science and religion), but some of them are in Arabic.

+[Muslim Science](http://muslim-science.com) Websites with news on science, technology, and science policy in the Islamic world.
+There're more philosophical essays on science and religion (see [Task Force on Islam and Science](http://muslim-science.com/initiatives/islam-and-science/)), though the website focuses on news.

 #### Judaism
 [Sinai and Synapses](http://sinaiandsynapses.org) Interesting articles and videos on Judaism and science

 [The Institute for Science and Judaism](http://www.scienceandjudaism.org) Some interesting videos; they also have a blog, but it has not been updated since 2013.

 ### Books
 #### Interfaith